shantilabs/django-smarturlfield/README.rst

 Django model and form fields that performs URL normalization.
 For example it adds `'http://'` prefix and forces punicode encoding.
 There are also fields that stores a list of URLs.

-Tested with Django 3.0.x (should also work for 2.x)
+Tested with Django 3.0.x (should also work with 2.x)

 .. image:: https://travis-ci.org/shantilabs/django-smarturlfield.svg?branch=master
    :target: https://travis-ci.org/shantilabs/django-smarturlfield